EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 General Configuration
 ---------------------

-This section explains the configuration options that can be applied to `list`, `search` and `show` views.
-The examples use the `list` view, but you can replace it by `search` or `show`.
+In order to make examples more concise, this section only shows the configuration for the `list` view, but you can apply the same options to the other `search` and `show` views.

 ### Customize the Title of the Page

-By default, page titles just display the name of the entity.
+Page titles display by default the name of the entity.
 Define the `title` option to set a custom page title:

 ```yaml
 # app/config/config.yml